-Prospective purchasers may purchase, at their election: (i) Preferred Shares or Class A Shares by a cash payment; or (ii) Units or Class A Shares by an exchange (the "Exchange Option") of freely-tradable listed securities of any of the issuers included in the Indicative Portfolio (the "Exchange Eligible Issuers").
-Under the Exchange Option prospective purchasers will receive for the securities of Exchange Eligible Issuers tendered to the Company, that number of Units or Class A Shares, as the case may be, determined in the manner described below and where prospective purchases tender securities of Exchange Eligible Issuers for Class A Shares, \$0.01 in cash per Class A Share purchased.
+Exchange Option: Prospective purchasers may purchase, at their election: (i) Preferred Shares or Class A Shares by a cash payment; or (ii) Units or Class A Shares by an exchange (the "Exchange Option") of freely-tradable listed securities of any eligible issuers (the "Exchange Eligible Issuers").
+Under the Exchange Option prospective purchasers will receive for the securities of Exchange Eligible Issuers tendered to the Company, that number of Units or Class A Shares, as the case may be, determined in the manner described below plus where prospective purchases tender securities of Exchange Eligible Issuers for Class A Shares, \$0.01 in cash per Class A Share purchased.

-The number of Units or Class A Shares issuable for each security of an Exchange Eligible Issuer (the "Exchange Ratio") will be determined by dividing the weighted average trading price of the securities of such Exchange Eligible Issuer on the Toronto Stock Exchange (the "TSX"), during the three consecutive trading days ending on February 6, 2015 (the "Pricing Period") as adjusted to reflect dividends declared or distributions pending by any Exchange Eligible Issuer that trades on an ex-dividend basis until the Closing Date by the sum of offering prices of a Preferred Share and Class A Share being \$25.00, in the case of a subscription for Units or \$15.00 in the case of a subscription for Class A Shares.
+The number of Units or Class A Shares issuable for each security of an Exchange Eligible Issuer (the "Exchange Ratio") will be determined by dividing the weighted average trading price of the securities of such Exchange Eligible Issuer on the principal stock exchange on which such Exchange Eligible Issuer's securities are listed, during the five consecutive trading days ending on May 6, 2021 (the "Pricing Period"), calculated based on the daily average exchange rate (as reported by the Bank of Canada) on such date and as adjusted to reflect dividends declared or distributions pending by any Exchange Eligible Issuer that trades on an ex-dividend basis until the Closing Date by the sum of offering prices of a Preferred Share and Class A Share being \$20.00, in the case of a subscription for Units or \$10.00 in the case of a subscription for Class A Shares.
 The Exchange Ratio will be adjusted to reflect the \$0.01 per Class A Share to be received by prospective purchasers who tender securities of Exchange Eligible Issuers to the Company for Class A Shares.

 A prospective purchaser who elects to pay for Units or Class A Shares by using the Exchange Option must do so by depositing (in the form of a book-entry deposit) securities of Exchange Eligible Issuers through CDS Clearing and Depository Services Inc. prior to 5:00 p.m.
-(Toronto time) on January 23, 2015.
+(Toronto time) on April 22, 2021.
 A prospective purchaser's CDS Participant (as defined herein) may have an earlier deadline for depositing securities of Exchange Eligible Issuers.
 Each prospective purchaser who has authorized the deposit of securities of an Exchange Eligible Issuer through CDS has the right to withdraw such deposit of securities at any time on or before midnight on the second Business Day after the later of: (i) receipt or deemed receipt of the final prospectus relating to the Offering and any amendment thereto, and (ii) the date on which the press release referred to below is issued.
 The Manager may, in its discretion, accept or reject any purchase of Units or Class A Shares using freely-tradable securities of the Exchange Eligible Issuers.